-The Department on Aging administers the Community Care Program (CCP), a community-based program whose aim is to support seniors' ability to remain in their own home and prevent the unnecessary institutionalization of people in Illinois who are 60 years of age and older.
-The program is designed to meet the needs of older adults who need support with household and personal care tasks.
+The Department on Aging administers the Community Care Program (CCP), a major initiative to prevent the unnecessary institutionalization of people in Illinois who are 60 years of age and older.
+The program is designed to meet the needs of older adults who have difficulty with household and personal care tasks.
 Services include in-home, adult day, and emergency home response services.
-During FY 2016, CCP served an average of 84,000 elderly each month, thereby successfully diverting or delaying many of those individuals from entering a nursing facility.
-CCP is a viable and cost effective alternative to nursing facility care and the number of individuals it serves has increased significantly in past years.
+During FY 2015, CCP served an average of 83,976 frail elderly each month, thereby successfully diverting or delaying many of those individuals from entering a nursing home.
+CCP is a viable and cost effective alternative to nursing home care and the number of individuals it serves has increased significantly in the past years.
 CCP is supported by State General Revenue funds as appropriated by the legislature.
-A portion of the cost for Medicaid eligible participants is reimbursed to Illinois through a federal Title XIX, Medicaid, Home and Community-Based Services Waiver.
-CCP complies with the Centers for Medicare and Medicaid Services (CMS) requirements for operation of a 1915(c) Waiver for the Elderly.
-Participants are evaluated through an initial comprehensive care assessment to determine their need for service and a person-centered plan is developed in collaboration with the individual.
+A portion of the cost for Medicaid eligible participants is reimbursed to Illinois through a federal Title XIX, Medicaid, Home and Community Based Services Waiver.
+CCP complies with the Centers for Medicare and Medicaid Services (CMS) requirements for 1915(c) Waiver for the Elderly.
+Participants are evaluated through an initial comprehensive care assessment to determine their need for service.
 Annual reassessments ensure ongoing needs are identified and met.

-IDoA provides meaningful access to services to older adults who are low-income minority with limited English proficiency in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000, (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
+IDoA provides meaningful access to services to low income minority older adults with limited English proficiency in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000, (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
 In addition to ensure meaningful access to services, IDoA along with the Bureau of Refugee and Immigrant Services within the Department of Human Services and the Department of Public Health support a number of the Coalition of Limited English Speaking Elderly (CLESE) programs.